Projects

 This collective aims to construct a knowledge commons through and about media and technoscapes, framed by women’s voices and experiences.

-Visuality, Culture, Method
+Visuality, Culture, Method (PhD Summer School series)

 Starting from the standpoint that visuality is a central focus in scholarly inquiry, this project group aims to trace and challenge its implications in terms of theory, method, and empirical standards.
+The outcome of this collaboration has been a series of PhD summer schools in 2012 2015, 2018, 2024, 2025

 Education: The day after tomorrow